-When a person is admitted to a skilled nursing facility solely for the purposes of skilled rehabilitation services covered under Medicare hospital insurance Part A, up to 100 of these days are not considered toward the 90-day qualified stay.
+When a person is admitted to a skilled nursing facility solely for the purposes of skilled rehabilitation services covered under Medicare hospital insurance Part A, these days are not considered toward the 90-day qualified stay.

 Enrollment

 To enroll in the Money Follows the Person Program an eligible individual must sign the MFP Informed Consent form and an Application Referral form.